psDevUK/powershellmagic/README.md

 Despite numerous people telling me I am safe because I am the only person who does x, y and z at work sadly that does not seem to be the case and felt like this lady at the front feels like coming out of this without harm:
 ![](/images/rail.PNG)

 I so miss my old boss I used to work for in the same company, he was a complete legend and had my back, however the boss I have now is the complete opposite and certainly does not have my back.
-Else I do not feel I would now be in an uncertain position in life I am now face with, which seems like 90% of LinkedIn looking for a new position.
+Else I do not feel I would now be in an uncertain position in life I am now face with, which seems like 90% of LinkedIn members are also in, as in looking for a new position.

-However notifiying the WWW I am now open for work, led to a number of Microsoft MVPs to recommend me and re-share my post which really was moving :sparkling_heart: as I have not been on social media for time :stopwatch: and I am not an MVP myself so to get so much positive feedback also inspired me to get a new website together and show why you should be hiring me.
+However notifiying the WWW I am now open for work, led to a number of Microsoft MVPs to recommend me and re-share my post which really was moving :sparkling_heart: as I have not been on social media for time :stopwatch: and I am not an MVP myself so to get so much positive feedback from various LinkedIn members and especially Microsoft MVPs also inspired me to get a new website together and show why you should be hiring me.

+If you survived reading this landing page congratulations, trust the rest of this site is not about my life dilemmas and will feature lots of :sunglasses: awesome Powershellness that should leave you feeling :exploding_head: refreshed.
+Until the next page comes out, thanks for visiting and hang tight and the code will be coming in the next update.